 - a resident in the London boroughs of Harrow

 - friendly, reliable, caring and able to respect the rights and dignity of vulnerable adults

 - flexible and capable of getting along with all kinds of people

 - able to provide a reasonably sized spare bedroom (apart from in the case of day services)

 All applications will be assessed and approved to ensure that they abide by our equal opportunities policy.
 All applicants will be DBS checked.

 Training and support

-For many carers, the greatest reward from the scheme is the satisfaction of providing a valuable service that will enable people to have a better quality of life.
+For many carers, the greatest reward from the scheme is the satisfaction that it brings.
+It's a valuable service that enables people to have a better quality of life.

-Payment is dependent on several variables, but carers can expect to be paid between £330 - £530 per service user on a weekly basis.
+Payment is dependent on several variables.
+However carers can expect to be paid between £345-£545 per service user on a weekly basis.

 Many service users are independent, mobile and do not need high level personal care.